mantazzo/F1TV-HUD-Reworked/README.md

 5. **Install dependencies.**
    Run `npm install` in the Terminal.
 This will download the required packages.

-   *NOTE:* At the moment, the parser has some issues with Time Trial packets.
-I have included a patch to fix that for the time being.
-After installing the dependencies, run `npx patch-package` to deploy the fix from the "patches" folder.

 6. **Start the server.**
    Run `node index.js`.
 Enter a port when prompted and press `Enter`.
 By default, if you don't enter anything, it will use port 20777 (as described in parentheses).
 Wait for a message confirming the server is running (e.g., "Overlays at http://localhost:3000/speedometer").